 There should be no surprises.
 If you are budgeting with a spouse or partner, you have to make sure you both stay synced so that nothing is being forgotten or double-counted.

-One thing that most people will notice is that once they start using a budget, their volume of transactions will begin to drop because they’ll be making more meals at home or buying things on a set schedule instead of taking small random impulsive trips to the store.
+One thing that most people will notice is that once they start using a budget, their volume of transactions will begin to drop because they’ll be making more meals at home or buying things on a set schedule instead of taking short random impulsive trips to the store.

 If they are just things like an unexpected friend coming into town and it means a celebratory dinner you didn’t anticipate, you have to be flexible with your budget and pull money from one bucket to another.

 How To Budget – Step 5: Adjust and Repeat

 As the month is coming to a close, it’s essential to adjust the budget for the next month and repeat the budgeting process.
 Over time, budgeting like this will become 2nd nature, and you’ll look forward to the process, especially when you realize the impact it is making (see your wealth grow or debt balance drop).
 If you have a disappointing month, stick with it, and make up for it the next month!

 You might think you’re done once you create your first budget, and that you’ll be able to use the same budget month after month.
 That is not the case.
 Sure, you can copy over the majority of the categories, but there will always be small adjustments.